LVL - Laminated Veneer Lumber - comparable in strength to steel and concrete with all the flexibility and environmental benefits of wood

-Wesbeam’s LVL is a lightweight, high-strength building product engineered from wood sourced from renewable, sustainable resources.
-Our range of LVL products is designed to span further, carry greater loads and withstand the tough Australian climate.
+Wesbeam’s LVL is a lightweight, high-strength building material engineered from renewable and sustainable Western Australian plantation timbers.
+Our range of LVL products are designed to span further and weigh less to optimise efficiency in design and construction.

-Wesbeam’s Design Centre provides high-level engineering and design advice in the use of Wesbeam’s products in free-standing residential, multi-residential and commercial structures in both LWF and mass timber.
+Wesbeam’s Design Centre offers an engineering and design service in the use of Wesbeam and other complementary products for residential, multi-residential and commercial structures

-Over 85% of fully and semi-detached homes built in Australia are constructed using lightweight timber framing.
-Lightweight timber framing is now also increasingly used in the construction of prefabricated multi-storey apartments.
+Over 85% of detached homes built in Australia are constructed using lightweight timber framing.
+LVL wall and floor framing is also experiencing rapid uptake in the new and exciting market for prefabricated buildings

 Wesbeam is Australia’s only LVL manufacturer and distributor - with a world class factory in Perth and next day delivery from Wesbeam distribution centres.